daattali/timevis/README.md

 examples is inside
 [inst/example](https://github.com/daattali/timevis/tree/master/inst/example).

-If you create any cool timelines that you'd like to share with me, or if you want to get in touch with me for any reason, feel free to [contact me](https://deanattali.com/contact)\!
+If you create any cool timelines that you’d like to share with me, or if you want to get in touch with me for any reason, feel free to [contact me](https://deanattali.com/contact)\!